 So, you are currently enjoying the game.
 That’s a really good thing.
 But just check in with your experience for a moment.
 Are you enjoying the game simply because you are in a run of good form at the moment.
 Would you still enjoy the game if you weren’t playing so well?

-As I mention on the homepage of my website, I kind of assume that most golfers who get in touch aren’t happy with their game.
+As I mention on the homepage of my website, I generally assume that most golfers who get in touch aren’t happy with their game.
 Why else would you reach out to a golf coach?
-Most of these golfers have innocently fallen into the trap laid by much of the marketing put out by the mainstream golf instruction industry.
+Most of these golfers have innocently fallen into the trap hidden in the marketing put out by the mainstream golf instruction industry.
 Namely that for you to really enjoy your golf, you always need to play better, to become a better golfer than you are now.

 Many of these golfers were playing well and enjoying their game before they succumbed to this belief.
 But the game is inherently seductive.
 It always looks like you can save a shot here or there.
 Hit your irons closer, hit your drives longer, hole more putts.
 Golf is the perfect game for a hungry ego to feed upon.
 When it gets the taste we innocently start to put conditions on our own enjoyment.
 Conditions that weren’t there before.